thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

  * `all`: Remove both the containing tag and all its children.
  * `body`: Do not remove the containing tag, but remove all its children.
- * `tag`: Remove the containing tag, but do not remove its children.
+ * `tag`: Remove the containing tag, but do not remove its children. (`tags`, plural, is also allowed as an alias for this value.)
  * `all-but-first`: Remove all children of the containing tag except the first one.
  * `none` : Do nothing.
 This value is useful for dynamic evaluation.